lukechampine/ldwm/README.md

 Configuration
 -------------
-The configuration of dwm is done by creating a custom config.h and recompiling the source code.
+The configuration of ldwm is done by creating a custom config.h and recompiling the source code.
 Otherwise, config.h will be generated automatically from config.def.h.